akinsho/toggleterm.nvim/README.md

 ### `ToggleTerm`

 This is the command the mappings call under the hood.
-You can use it directly and prefix it with a count to target a specific terminal.
+You can use it directly (see [Smart-Toggling](#Smart-Toggling)) or prefix it with a count to target a specific terminal.
 This function also takes arguments `size`, `dir` and `direction`. e.g.

 ```vim
 :ToggleTerm size=40 dir=~/Desktop direction=horizontal
 ```

-If a `count` is not given this command defaults to "smart toggling", which can have different effects according to the config value `toggle_strategy`:

-- `toggle_strategy = "first"`: When no terminals are open, use the first (non-hidden) terminal by ID.
-  If terminals are open, close them in order.
-- `toggle_strategy = "by_tabpage"`: When no terminals are open, use a terminal with an ID corresponding the the current tab number.
-If terminals are open, close them in order.

 If `dir` is specified on creation toggle term will open at the specified directory.
 If the terminal has already been opened at a particular directory it will remain in that directory.